threefoldtecharchive/vdc-logger/README.md

 - `Grafana` will be available on: `<DOMAIN_NAME>`
 - `API` endpoints will be available on: `<DOMAIN_NAME>/api/<END_POINT>`

+Note: You can login to grafana with `admin` as user and pass.
+MAke sure to change it.

 #### Available endpoints
 - `/api/register`
 - `/api/heartbeat`